 The Organization accounts for the requirements associated with uncertainty in income taxes using the provisions of FASB ASC 740-10-25 Recognition of Income Taxes.
 Accordingly, an entity shall initially recognize the financial statement effects of a tax position when it is more-likely-than not, based on the technical merits, that the position will be sustained upon examination.
 It also provides guidance for derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-As of December 31, 2017, the Organization has no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
+As of December 31, 2018, the Organization has no uncertain tax positions that qualify for either recognition or disclosure in the consolidated financial statements.

 Concentrations of Credit Risk: Financial instruments that potentially subject the Organization to credit risk consist primarily of cash and cash equivalents, accounts receivable, and investments.
-The Organization maintains most its cash in a business checking account and in bank deposit accounts that, at times, may exceed the federally insured limit of \$250,000.
-The Organization has not experienced any losses in such accounts.
-Risk associated with cash is mitigated by maintaining deposits at credit worthy financial institutions.
-As of December 31, 2017 and 2016, the Organization had approximately \$965,000 and \$1,875,000, respectively, in deposits in excess of the federally insured limit.
+The Organization maintains most its cash in a business checking account and in bank deposit accounts that exceed the federally insured limits of up to \$250,000.
+Management has not experienced any losses on these accounts.